jacyhung/gstreamer-flask/README.md

 ```
 <i>replace "X" with your corresponding video input, which you can list using `ls /dev/video*`</i>

-Additionally, you may need to change the pixel format and video size in `format=NV16,width=3840,height=2160`, according to your camera.
+Additionally, you may need to change the <a href="https://www.kernel.org/doc/html/v5.0/media/uapi/v4l/yuv-formats.html">pixel format</a> and video size in `format=NV16,width=3840,height=2160`, according to your camera.
 The Fujifilm X-T4 outputs in NV16 at 3840x2160 (Radxa Rock 5B HDMI-in does not support DCI [4096]).

 You may also need to adjust the audio input source if you have multiple sources.
 Replace `alsasrc device=hw:4,0` with the correct hw identifier.